saxrael/StormTracker/README.md

 Ensuring data integrity is paramount, especially when grading group assignments:
 - **Argon2id Async Hashing**: All invite tokens and passkeys are hashed using Argon2id.
 These operations are offloaded to dedicated threads (`asyncio.to_thread`) to ensure the agent's main event loop remains non-blocking and responsive.
 - **Prefix-Based Token Lookups**: To prevent timing attacks and optimize Redis performance, tokens use a `prefix-secret` format, allowing O(1) lookups.
 - **Cosine Distance Vector Comparisons**: The cryptographic anti-fraud system converts every uploaded image into a mathematical vector embedding.
 It uses Cosine Distance to compare incoming vectors against past submissions, instantly catching visual duplicates even if the image metadata was altered.
+Additionally, administrators can perform manual checks on any screenshot using the `visual_search` tool to retrieve the top 3 closest matching database records.
+- **Role-Based API Rate Limiting**: To safeguard system resources and control LLM API consumption costs, a Redis-backed rate limiter intercepts incoming webhook updates, enforcing strict request quotas based on user status (e.g., 20 requests/minute for verified members, admins, and roots; 5 requests/minute for guest/unauthenticated users).
 - **Prompt Isolation**: Background memory synthesis tasks are hardened against prompt injection attacks using strict **XML-based prompt isolation**.
 - **Safe Rich-Text Egress**: A dedicated **Markdown-to-HTML Translation Layer** sanitizes and formats all outgoing messages.
 This ensures that dynamic code blocks, links, and bold text never cause Telegram API parsing crashes.